plone/training/addons.rst

 * Activate the add-on
 * Enable the behavior ``Plone True Gallery`` on the type ``Folder``: http://localhost:8080/Plone/dexterity-types/Folder/@@behaviors (This step is only required because plonetruegallery does not yet know about the newer plone.app.contenttypes, which we activated to replace Plone's old content types with newer, Dexterity-style, ones.)
 * Add a folder /the-event/location
-* Upload some fotos from http://lorempixel.com/600/400/city/
+* Upload some photos from http://lorempixel.com/600/400/city/
 * Enable the view ``galleryview``

 collective.plonetruegallery is a better model for how to write a Plone Extension.